alarm-redist/fifty-states/analyses/HI_cd_1990/doc_HI_cd_1990.md

 6. where practicable, avoid mixing regions with different socioeconomic interests.

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
-We use Census tracts in line with 25-2(b)(4).
+We use Census tracts as the basic geographic units, ensuring that district boundaries do not subdivide tracts, consistent with the tract-alignment principle in 25-2(b)(4).
 In absence of regional knowledge about features and socioeconomic interests, we use municipalities to attempt to enforce 25-2(b)(4) and (6).

 ## Data Sources
 Data for Hawaii comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).